erikarn/erikarn.github.io/heathkit/SB-200/notes.md

  * It's rated at 600W CW and 1000W PEP SSB.
 Anything between 500-600W is good.
  * Don't overdo it!
 It'll not be acting linearly.
  * A well maintained rig will output 700-800W on the lower bands but the grid current is pretty high.
 Don't do it - limit drive output to whatever you need to be able to peak/load at 600W output.
+ * The HV should be around 2300V - if it's not then (after carefully discharging everything) check all of the meter resistors for correct values and replace accordingly

 ## Using it with a solid state rig